crytic/building-secure-contracts/program-analysis/echidna/basic/working-with-eth.md

 }
 ```

-This code forces Echidna to send a particular amount of eth as value in the `pay` function.
+This code forces Echidna to send a particular amount of ether as value in the `pay` function.
 Echidna will do this for each payable function in the target function (or any contract if `allContracts` is enabled):

 ```